#1 in Las Vegas for Bachelor Parties

 9.0Location

-Why for a bachelor party — Virgin Hotels Las Vegas opened in 2021 in the rebuilt and rebranded former Hard Rock Hotel & Casino on Paradise Road — one mile east of the Strip, walkable from the MGM Grand Monorail station, served by the property's own complimentary Strip-shuttle.
-Fifteen hundred and four room…
+Why for a bachelor party: Virgin Hotels Las Vegas opened in 2021 in the rebuilt and rebranded former Hard Rock Hotel & Casino on Paradise Road, one mile east of the Strip, walkable from the MGM Grand Monorail station, served by the property's own complimentary Strip-shuttle.
+Fifteen hundred and four rooms across three towers.

-Best room: Penthouse Suite (the bachelor flagship) or Hideaway Loft Suite for the working group-of-four option.
+Best room: Penthouse Suite (the bachelor flagship) or Hideaway Loft Suite for a four-man group.

 South Strip, Mandalay Bay · ★★★★★ · from $500/night